Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 Spring Integration we use the [IntegrationEventFilter](https://github.com/Alfresco/alfresco-java-sdk/blob/develop/alfresco-java-event-api/alfresco-java-event-api-integration/src/main/java/org/alfresco/event/sdk/integration/filter/IntegrationEventFilter.java){:target="_blank"} wrapper.

-For a complete list of events see the [events extension point]({% link content-services/latest/develop/oop-ext-points/events.md %}) documentation.
-For a complete list of Event Filters available in the SDK see this [section](#eventfilter).

-For information on how to implement a custom event filter see this [section](#customeventfilter).

 If you are thinking, do I really need a whole class just to process an event?
 No you don't, you can include a bean definition directly in the Spring Boot app class as follows: